 Bear Grass was once known as the “Moonshine Capital of the World” and gained it’s fame during our country’s history when the production and consumption of such alcoholic beverages had been outlawed.
 While Bear Grass would be considered primarily a residential and farming community, and many of our citizens may work or operate businesses in larger metropolitan areas such as Greenville, they still choose to call Bear Grass home.
-This tight knit community boasts only one stoplight – a substantial landmark and an absolute necessity when giving directions.
+This tight knit community boasts only one caution light – a substantial landmark and an absolute necessity when giving directions.

 Featuring the Deadwood Western Theme Park & Smokehouse Grill